baites/baites.github.io/_posts/2029-01-01-an-algebra-for-orbichords-II.md

 [^3]: [A pair of pitches with a twist]({% post_url 2025-12-10-a-pair-of-pitches-with-a-twist %})
 [^4]: [Tuning systems are homogeous spaces]({% post_url 2022-07-25-tuning-systems-are-homogeneous-spaces %})
 [^100]: Smith, Jonathan DH.
 Introduction to abstract algebra.
 Vol. 31.
 CRC Press, 2015.
+[^200]: Tymoczko, Dmitri.
+A geometry of music: Harmony and counterpoint in the extended common practice.
+Oxford University Press, 2010.